-The Department is organised into seven Divisions which broadly reflect distinct functional units but there is also a substantial degree of co-operation and interaction between Divisions.
+The Department is organised into eight Divisions which broadly reflect distinct functional units but there is also a substantial degree of co-operation and interaction between Divisions.

 Assistant Secretary: Dermot Mulligan